 Does nagging (or negging) make someone seem more attractive?

 Posted August 31, 2013 | Reviewed by Matt Huston

 Welcome back to The Attraction Doctor

-I would like to talk about a controversial topic this week - the potential role of insults, put-downs, and negative statements in relationships.
-While most agree that these types of communication are not conducive to a loving relationship, others contend that they are nevertheless effective in building attraction and compliance (at least, when used sparingly).
+I would like to talk about a controversial topic this week—the potential role of insults, put-downs, and negative statements in relationships.
+While most agree that these types of communication are not conducive to a loving relationship, others contend that they are nevertheless effective in building attraction (at least, when used sparingly).
 Although contrary to moral sensibility, can it be true?
 Does insulting a partner make you more attractive?
-Do their insults back make you love (or lust) for them more too?
+Do their insults back make you love (or lust) for them more, too?

 Within the domain of intimate relationships, these insulting statements generally take two forms:

-Neg (or Negging) - According to the Urban Dictionary, negs or negging are, "low-grade insults meant to undermine the self-confidence of a woman so she might be more vulnerable to advances".
+Neg (or Negging): According to the Urban Dictionary, negs or negging are, "low-grade insults meant to undermine the self-confidence of a woman so she might be more vulnerable to advances."
 Although both men and women sometimes "neg" during early flirting efforts, this is a tactic first described by pick-up artists (PUAs).
-There are several explanations for the tactic, however, they all employ some sort of backhanded compliment, which temporarily lowers the target's self-esteem while leaving the speaker blameless.
+There are several explanations for the tactic, but they all employ some sort of backhanded compliment, which temporarily lowers the target's self-esteem.
 Theoretically, this lowered self-esteem in the target makes the speaker seem more attractive by comparison.

 Does Lowered Self-Esteem Lead to Attraction and Compliance?

 Walster (1965) investigated the influence of momentary self-esteem on receptivity to the romantic advances of a stranger.
 The researcher arranged for a group of female participants to interact with a male research assistant who flirted with them.
 The female participants were then given positive or negative personality test feedback.
 After their self-esteem was increased or decreased in that way, they were asked to rate their liking for the male research assistant.